Local Pūrākau: Interactive Story-telling

 *Rākaihautū and his magical Kō (The story of Rotoiti)

-*Te Taero o Kereopa:- The Story of the Boulder Bank
+*Te Taero o Kereopa:- The story of the Boulder Bank

-*Papatuanuku and Ranginui (The Māori Creation Story)
+*Papatūānuku and Ranginui (The Māori Creation Story)

 *Rongo-mā-Tane and the Rongo found at Mātangi -Āwhio